 Most importantly, Malone frequently shows off the capacity to bend.
 The Hilltoppers standout can reduce his surface area and accelerate around the edge.
 His ankle flexion and torso flexibility can be dangerous in pass-rushing situations.
 Malone’s flexibility also shows up in run defense.
 Amidst resistance, he can contort and maintain his anchor.

 Additionally, Malone’s awareness is fairly promising.
 The Western Kentucky OLB has flashed impressive attentiveness at times.
 He’s aggressive when combating blocks to disengage, and he’s often aware of the ball carrier’s position.
 This allows him to disengage promptly and earn valuable stops for the defense.
 His awareness is also apparent on option plays, where he has the wherewithal to cover the pitch man, taking away the QB’s safety valve.
+It no doubt derives from experience, as Malone has a great wealth of that.

 Areas for improvement